Thousands of people are forced out of their homes after 7.1 quake in western China

 “I just thought I had to get myself to safety as quickly as possible,” Jian said.

 He was evacuated to a school where he was staying in a dorm room with his grandfather, joining about 200 others.
-Local officials said they planned to check houses’ stability before people could return.
+Local officials said they planned to check houses for stability before people could return.

-In Kizilsu Kirgiz prefecture, the earthquake caused damage of various degrees to 851 buildings, collapsing 93 structures near the epicenter and killing 910 livestock, according to the prefecture deputy party secretary Wurouziali Haxihaerbayi.
+In Kizilsu Kirgiz prefecture, the earthquake caused damage of various degrees to 851 buildings, causing the collapse of 93 structures near the epicenter and killing 910 livestock, according to the prefecture deputy party secretary, Wurouziali Haxihaerbayi.

 The area is populated mostly by Kyrgyz and Uyghurs, ethnic Turkic minorities who are predominantly Muslim and have been the target of a state campaign of forced assimilation and mass detention.
 The region is heavily militarized, and state broadcaster CCTV showed paramilitary troops moving in before dawn to clear rubble and set up tents for those displaced.